Okmeque1/software/PythonSoft/README.md

 The programs listed above are not DESIGNED for commercial use but could be used for commercial use if needed.
 E-mail okmeque1.corporation@gmail.com

-## Who's working on this?

-There are 2 collaborators working on this Repository,

-1 : [@Okmeque1](https://github.com/Okmeque1) (me) - The most active on the repo

-2 : [@GamerSoft24](https://github.com/GamerSoft24) - To improve when he wants.

-Warning!
-No demands for collaborator role will be accepted for trust and security reasons.

 ## Required Librairies

 Librairies are basically add-ons for python programs.
 Say you wanted a GUI for a given program.
 Then you must install the module 'tkinter'.